-Even higher voltage servos are starting to make their way into the market with ratings up to 8.6 volts.
-These servos offer even more speed and torque and will continue to grow in popularity as 2S LiPo RX battery packs become more and more popular eliminating the need for a voltage regulator (one less thing to fail).
+Even higher voltage servos (HV) are starting to become more popular and are generally shown with speed & torque specs at 6.0V, 6.6V, and 7.4V.
+These servos will continue to grow in popularity as 2S LiPo & LiFe RX battery packs become more and more popular eliminating the need for a voltage regulator (one less thing to fail).
 Assuming of course your receiver / gyro / FBL unit will operate at these higher voltages but most of today's components do.

-The limiting voltage factor in the RC heli world is generally the Gyro and or gyro servo, many of which are designed to operate at no more than 5 volts; but as I said, that trend is changing and it seems every new gyro/tail servo or electronic flybar system are now rated up to 8.5 volts DC or even more (check your component specifications to be sure).
+The limiting voltage factor in the RC heli world used to be the gyro and or tail servo, many of which were designed to operate at no more than 5 volts; but as I said, most new gyros, tail servos, or electronic flybarless systems are now rated at 8.5 volts DC or even more (check your component specifications to be sure).